eliasbenb/PlexAniBridge/docs/configuration.md

 `int` (Optional, default: `-1`)

-Determines how similar (as a percentage) a title must be to the search query to be considered a match.
+Determines how similar a title must be to the search query as a percentage to be considered a match.

 The default behavior is to disable searching completely and only rely on the [community and local mappings database](./mappings/custom-mappings.md).

-??? tip "Enabling Search Fallback"

-    Set this to a value between `0` and `100` to enable **search fallback**.
 The higher the value, the more strict the title matching.
 A value of `100` requires an exact match, while `0` will match the first result returned by AniList, regardless of similarity.

 ## Global Configuration Options